airlaunch-ch/airlaunch-cli/README.md

 The default configuration should work fine for most people.
 Check inside the file for documentation of the ways you can customize your environment.

 **connections.yaml**
-A yaml file holding airflow connections (i.e. your database credentials).
+A yaml file holding airflow connections (e.g. your database credentials).
 Check the official [Airflow documentation](https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html#exporting-connections-from-the-cli) to learn more about the format that is expected.
 You can also load all connections in the Airflow web interface and then generate this file with